isaackrementsov/ode-calculator/README.md

 Thus, a function for <i>y(T)</i>, the solution to the differential equation, can be determined.
 It is not algebraically defined, but running the numeric algorithm for any <i>T</i> value that needs to be found gives a close approximation.
 This web application evaluates the function over a range of values to generate a graph.
 The closer the timestep is to 0, the more accurate the approximation becomes.

+### Limits of the Grapher
+Please be aware that the method of numeric integration used in this calculator has its limitations.
+If the solution being plotted has vertical asymptotes or becomes very large or very small (greater than 10^28/less than 10^-28) within the input range, its values will be ignored.
+Furthermore, any values obtained by integrating past this area will probably be incorrect.
+The same issue will be present if any of the derivatives involved in the differential equations have these extreme values.
+Jump, gap, and removable discontinuities will cause the same issues.